 - a) MASKS.
-All catchers must wear a mask, throat protector, and helmet.
-Catchers (or other members of the defensive team) must wear a mask, throat protector and helmet while receiving warm-up pitches from the pitching plate, or in the warm-up area.
-If the person catching the pitch will not wear the mask, they must be replaced by a person who will do so.
+All catchers must wear a mask, throat protector and helmet.
+A catcher (or other members of the defensive team) must wear a mask, throat protector and helmet while receiving warm-up pitches from the pitcher's plate, or in the warm-up area.
+If the person catching the pitch will not wear the mask, throat protector and helmet, they must be replaced by a person who will do so.
 An extended wire protection attached to the mask may be worn instead of the throat protector.
-The ice hockey goalie style facemask is approved for use by catchers.
+The ice hockey goalie style facemask is approved for use by a catcher.
 If there is no throat protector built onto the mask, the throat attachment must be added to the mask before using. - b) FACE MASKS.
-Any defensive or offensive player may wear an approved plastic face mask/quard.
-Face masks/quards that are cracked or deformed, or if padding has deteriorated or is missing, are prohibited from use and must be removed from the game.
+Any defensive or offensive player may wear an approved plastic face mask/guard.
+A face mask/guard that is cracked or deformed, or if padding has deteriorated or is missing, is prohibited from use and must be removed from the game.

-Catchers may not wear the plastic face mask/guard in place of the regular mask with a throat protector.
+A catcher may not wear the plastic face mask/guard in place of the regular mask with a throat protector.

 - c) BODY PROTECTORS.
-All catchers (Adult and youth) must wear a body protector. - d) SHIN GUARDS.
-Adult and youth catchers must wear shin guards while on defense that will offer protection to the kneecap. - e) PROTECTIVE LEG/ARM GUARDS.
+A catcher (Adult and Youth) must wear a body protector. - d) SHIN GUARDS.
+A catcher (Adult and Youth) must wear shin guards while on defense that will offer protection to the kneecap. - e) PROTECTIVE LEG/ARM GUARDS.
 These may be worn by a batter and a batter-runner.